Maurie McInnis

-Maurie Dee McInnis (born January 11, 1966) is an American art historian, currently serving as the 24th president of Yale University since July 2024.
-She served as the 6th president of Stony Brook University from 2020 to 2024.
+Maurie Dee McInnis (born January 11, 1966) is an American art historian who has been the 24th president of Yale University since July 2024.
+She was previously the 6th president of Stony Brook University from 2020 to 2024.

 McInnis is a scholar in the cultural history of American art in the colonial and antebellum South, focusing on the history of academia, cultural trends, and slavery.

 Education

 McInnis received a Bachelor of Arts with a major in art history from the University of Virginia in 1988.
 She was a Jefferson Scholar when she was an undergraduate student at the University of Virginia.

-McInnis received a Master of Arts in 1990, a Master of Philosophy in 1993, and a Doctor of Philosophy in 1996, all in art history from Yale University.
+McInnis received a Master of Arts in 1990, a Master of Philosophy in 1993, and a Ph.D. in 1996, all in art history from Yale University.
 Her doctoral dissertation was titled The politics of taste: Classicism in Charleston, South Carolina, 1815-1840.
 Her doctoral advisor was Edward S. Cooke.